 (SFB) or signalled wrong line operation.
 That works as follows:

 SFB is initiated by a main signal showing Hp 0+Zs 8 (Stop+Wrong Line Order Signal).
-The Zs 8 is not controlled by the interlocking, so the signalman must make sure the block is clear.
+The Zs 8 is not controlled by the interlocking, so it is the signalman's responsibility to ensure that the block is clear.

 SFB may proceed with 40 km/h in points area and at maximum with 100 km/h on the open line.